Elisabeth Moss Wants To Make A Hallmark Christmas Movie

 — Vulture (@vulture) November 11, 2019

 One Twitter user decided to let the network know about her interview.
-They sent a tweet to the official Hallmark Channel Twitter account saying, “a fabulous actress wants to work with you.
-Make it happen.”
+They sent a tweet to the official Hallmark Channel Twitter account saying, “a fabulous actress wants to work with you” and that the network should “make it happen.”

-“This is amazing,” said another Moss fan on the social media platform.
-They added a plethora of Christmas-themed emoji to their tweet.
+“This is amazing,” said another Moss fan on the social media platform, adding a plethora of Christmas-themed emoji to their tweet.

 Handler appeared stunned by Moss’s response.
-Hallmark movies have a reputation for being cliché.
+Hallmark movies have been criticized for being cliché.
 Given how many awards the actress has won and how sought-after she is in Hollywood, it might seem like a made-for-television movie is beneath her.
-Obviously, the actress disagrees.
+However, the actress’s comments suggest that she disagrees with this idea.

 It’s not clear when Moss would have time to film a Hallmark Christmas movie.
 She’s kept herself busy this year with films like Light of My Life, Us, and The Kitchen.
-She’ll next appear in the 2020 horror film, The Invisible Man.
+She’ll next appear in the 2020 horror film The Invisible Man.
 The actress is currently in production on two other movies, Shirley and The French Dispatch, in addition to working on continuing series The Handmaid’s Tale, on which she also serves as a producer.

-The Inquisitr previously reported outspoken Scientology detractor Leah Remini criticizing The Handmaid’s Tale actress for her continued involvement in the practice.